Last updated on 24th May 2019

-Demat Account is like a safe where you can hold your shares, mutual Funds, debentures and bonds in an electronic form.
-A Demat Account holds all the investments an individual makes in shares, government securities, exchange traded funds, bonds and mutual funds in one place.
-An investor cannot directly go to the National Depositories (NSDL and CDSL) and open the demat account.
-You have to go through the channel of depository Participant or DP.
-Demat account can be opened with broker as the brokers serves as depository Participant for the national depositories.
-So your broker serves in 2-in-1 way by not only providing services related to transaction in securities but also holding securities as DP.
-Most of the Indian Share Brokers offer DP services along with trading account.
-Many brokers offer free Demat Account opening but apply annual Demat maintenance charges (Demat AMC) which lies between 300 to 700 Rs yearly.
-A person can open more than one demat account but more demat accounts attract more AMC charges.
+Most of the Indian Share Brokers offer DP services along with the trading account.
+Many brokers offer free Demat Account opening, but apply annual Demat maintenance charges (Demat AMC) which lies between 300 to 700 Rs yearly.
+A person can open more than one demat account, but more demat accounts attract more AMC charges.
 So it is in your favor to consolidate all your holdings in one Demat Account.

-Now since demat account is required when we want to hold the securities.
-So you only need demat account for trading in equity delivery.
-If you are a F&O and Intraday trader then you don't need a demat account.
+The demat account is required when we want to hold the securities.
+You only need a demat account for trading in equity delivery.
+If you are an F&O or Intraday trader then you don't need a demat account.

 ProStocks offers 2-in-1 account, which includes a trading account and a demat account for seamless transactions between the two.
 ProStocks is DP with CDSL.
-ProStocks is the cheapest Demat service provider in India as it offer zero Demat Account opening fee and no Demat annual maintenance charges (AMC).
-You only need to pay a one time refundable deposit of Rs 1000.
+ProStocks is the cheapest Demat service provider in India as it offers zero Demat Account opening fee and no Demat annual maintenance charges (AMC).
+You only need to pay a one-time refundable deposit of Rs 1000.

 ProStocks Account Opening charges: Zero

-Angel broking is registered as a Depository Participant with CDSL.
-You can avail Demat services with Angel to get fast and paper less transaction.
+Angel Broking is registered as a Depository Participant with CDSL.
+You can avail Demat services with Angel to get a fast and paperless transaction.